carneybill/carneybill.github.io/content/blog/project-management.md

 ## The Role of Content Across the Entire Company

 Regardless of which project management tool you choose, one thing remains constant: **successful marketing relies on contributions from the entire company**.
-Marketing is no longer a siloed function—it thrives when sales teams share insights, product teams provide technical details, and customer support highlights common pain points.
+Marketing is no longer a siloed function (if it ever was).
+Marketing thrives when sales teams share insights, product teams provide technical details, and customer support highlights common pain points.
 Whether it’s updating a task in ClickUp, dropping feedback in Monday.com, or contributing to a shared Excel sheet, project management tools make it easier to gather and organize input from all departments.
 This cross-functional collaboration ensures your campaigns are informed, accurate, and resonate with your audience.
 After all, your best marketing content often comes from the people closest to your product and customers.

-# Project Management Showdown
+# Project Management Options

 In the fast-paced world of marketing, project management software is the backbone.
 From brainstorming sessions to executing multichannel strategies, marketers rely on tools to keep everything on track, on time, and on budget.
 But with so many options out there, choosing the right platform can feel like finding a needle in a haystack.

-Here, we’re comparing three heavyweights in the project management space—**Monday.com**, **ClickUp**, and **Jira**—and throwing in an unexpected contender: good old **Excel**.
+Let's compare three heavyweights in the project management space—**Monday.com**, **ClickUp**, and **Jira**—and throwing in an unexpected contender: good old **Excel**.
 Let’s see how they stack up for your marketing team.

-*Before we dive in, let me make one thing clear: this isn’t a comprehensive roundup of every project management tool out there.
+*This isn’t a comprehensive roundup of every project management tool out there.
 These are the platforms I’ve personally used and can speak to from experience, so consider this more of a “field-tested favorites” list than an exhaustive comparison.*

 *Full disclosure: While I was at Software AG, I endorsed Monday.com as a key project management tool.
 This post tries to reflect a balanced comparison of all platforms, based on their strengths and use cases for marketers.*